-Here at PAIRFUM it is our opinion, that wearing a beautiful fragrance will probably not harm one’s chances !
+Here at PAIRFUM it is our opinion, that wearing a beautiful fragrance will probably not harm the chances of making a man irresistible !

-Here are a summary of the article and our thoughts on the subject:
+Here are a summary of the article and our thoughts on the subject of making a man irresistible with perfume:

 Andosterone is an intoxicating pheromone found in the underarm sweat of men.
 It is believed to resemble sandalwood, a very trendy ingredient in men’s fragrances.